flyway/flyway-play/README.md

 Community Maintainers:
 - [@tototoshi](https://github.com/tototoshi)

-If you would like to be named as an Community Maintainer, let us know via Twitter: https://twitter.com/flywaydb.
+If you would like to be named as a Community Maintainer, let us know via Twitter: https://twitter.com/flywaydb.

 ## <a class="anchor" name="getting-started"></a>Getting Started

 ### Basic configuration

-Database settings can be set in manner of Play2.
+Database settings can be set in the manner of Play2.

 ```
 db.default.driver=org.h2.Driver